| ||QCA Code Recommendation||Application by the Company|

 • The board must manage shareholders’ expectations and should seek to understand the motivations behind shareholder voting decisions.

-• The company’s policy on investor relations is set out on page 19 of the 2017 Annual Report and Accounts.
+• The company’s policy on investor relations is set out on pages 20-24 of the 2018 Annual Report and Accounts.

 • The Board is committed to maintaining good communication and having constructive dialogue with its shareholders.
 The directors believe that Volga Gas has a successful and well-established programmed which facilitates shareholder engagement.
 Significant developments are disseminated through the Regulatory Information Service (RIS) and timely updates of the Company’s website.
 The Board views the AGM as an effective forum for communication between the Company and its shareholders and encourages their participation in its agenda.